iarmstr81/CircuitPython/README.md

 - How to use elif (else if)
 - Basics of CircuitPython
 ## Picture
-This is a diagram of the wiring
+This is a picture of the wiring

 <img src="Media/LED_Fade_Fritzing_bb.png" width="300">